fernando-freires/teste-estagio-fullstack/HowToRun.md

 ###  How To run the project:
 * Open the json server folder and the library_system folder in vsCode terminals (or prompt/ Windows Terminal/ Windows powershell, ect.)
-* In the library_system folder type on terminal: npm i It will install all dependencies used in the project.
+* In the library_system folder type on terminal: 'npm i' It will install all dependencies used in the project.

 #### To run json-server: